The Ultimate Guide to Ethical Investing for Muslim Professionals

 Islamic Principles of Ethical Investing

-Islamic finance is based on Sharia law, which emphasizes fairness, risk-sharing, and ethical conduct.
+Islamic finance is based on Shariah law, which emphasizes fairness, risk-sharing, and ethical conduct.
 Key principles include:

 1. Prohibition of Riba (Interest): Islamic finance replaces interest-based transactions with profit-sharing arrangements, ensuring risk and profit are shared equitably.